cleverwise/cya/README.md

 **ExecStart=/home/USER/bin/cya save**

-2) cya.timer = This sets up the time systemd run CYA.
+2) cya.timer = This sets up the time systemd runs CYA.
 The file included will run a backup once a week.
 This may or may not be enough for your situation.
 If a week works for you then no need to change this file.

 If you want something other than week modify:

 **OnCalendar=weekly**

-3) To setup upload both cya.service and cya.timer to **/etc/systemd/system/** and chmod 644 both of them
+3) To setup copy/move both cya.service and cya.timer to **/etc/systemd/system/** and chmod 644 both of them

 4) Now enable the cya.timer unit by issuing the following two commands at the prompt: